TechProofreader/Longevity/README.md

 <h2>Additional Notes</h2>

 * I'm currently contemplating porting this over to a language such as Java to not only make it more accessible to audiences outside of the tech world, but to also **prettify** it, but we'll see.
+* Yes, I love camel case, and yes, I do know that standard Python protocol utilizes snake case, but since this is a personal project, I chose my preference, camel case.
+Rest assured, a full-blown enterprise edition would certainly be up to PEP standards.
 * At this point in time, I am considering the work on Longevity to be complete in-relation to its open source edition.
 Thus, there will be no further updates to the currently listed code, at this point in time.
-Thank you, and I hope the software brings you increased health!
+Thank you, and I hope the software brings you increased health, as it is a solid, tweakable code base that is available to anyone who is interested :)

 **Enjoy and stay healthy!**